National Standards for Mental Health Services

-In 2010 a revised set of mental health service standards were released.
-These standards can be applied to all mental health services, including government, non-government and private sectors across Australia.
+HDAA has been approved since 2010 to provide assessments for mental health service providers to the National Standards in Mental Health Services (NSMHS).
+Released in 2010, the standards can be applied to all mental health services, including government, non-government and private sectors across Australia.

 They are not intended to apply to services where mental health is not the main focus of care, such as generic community services which support people with a range of disabilities, or generic aged care services.